 Think of it this way - the notion of "a vehicle" doesn't make a lot of sense either, does it?
 Not all vehicles are created equal, or built to the same level of quality or precision - not all engines are the same, some are simply more powerful, better than the rest, and the same is true of scripts.
 Which is why it's imperative in this highly competitive industry that your script rises above the rest and has the best "engine", the best structure, the best dialogue, etc.

 Do you want "a script" or do you want the best possible chance of making your story into a movie or TV show?

 And who do you think can deliver what you want - someone who claims they can write a script, or someone who has over 20 years of experience, writing award-winning, produced, optioned scripts, and working one-on-one with the best in the industry?

 While it's true that anyone can buy a copy of Final Draft or MovieMagic software, just like anyone can buy a piano; the fundamental difference is - do they know how to play it?
 Not just how to tap the keys, but actually how to compose something that is original and creative, with proven experience on the big stage.

-How many of the others can say they are a produced screenwriter with credits on award-winning films and TV projects, a Writers Guild member with a degree in Film, who has worked extensively in the entertainment industry in Hollywood and New York, the UK and Australia, collaborating with Oscar-winning and Emmy-winning producers and directors?
+How many of the others can say they are a produced screenwriter with credits on award-winning, commercially-successful, critically-acclaimed films and TV projects, a Writers Guild-eligible member with a degree in Film, who has worked extensively in the entertainment industry in Hollywood, Atlanta, and New York, the UK and Australia, Canada and China, collaborating with Oscar-winning and Emmy-winning producers and directors?

 And if you're excited about the projects I've worked on that I've shared on this website, there are also many that I haven't mentioned which were uncredited as a ghostwriter and script doctor too, as well as recent films and television projects that are presently in development for which I've signed NDAs and so, until they are officially announced, I can't mention those either.